 The application of crop protection products such as insecticides and fungicides to seed provides a targeted and cost-effective method of protecting forage seed from point of sowing through to full establishment.

-Systemic insecticides offer a very effective mode of action, providing both anti-feeding and knock down effects against target insects, protecting the plant above and below ground (refer to diagram).
+Systemic insecticides offer a very effective mode of action, providing both anti-feeding and knock down effects against target insects, protecting the plant above and below ground (see diagram below).

 The fungicides in seed treatment products use contact transmission to protect seedlings in the first three to four weeks of establishment.
 The importance of fungicide protection is often undervalued, with plant damage in many situations incorrectly identified as another factor, such as nutrient deficiency or insect attack.
 Fungicides are beneficial when planting into cool or damp soils, since these conditions may increase the risk of fungal attack or delay the speed of germination.
 When germination is delayed through soil moisture deficiency, the seed will remain protected by fungicide until it germinates.